MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 ### Additional details

-* Similarly to `@keyframes`, properties included within `@position-sets` will take precedence over other cascade values of those same properties.
+* Similarly to `@keyframes`, properties included within `@position-set` will take precedence over other cascade values of those same properties.
 * Authors may declare any CSS properties in the position sets, not just those impacting position or box dimensions.
 For example, perhaps a popup should have a light blue background only if is displayed to the right of its anchor.

 ### Using JavaScript for position-aware operations